mirix/retrieval-augmented-generation/README.md

 An interactive minimalist example with a web interface is provided.

-It relies on Flask, transformers, ctransformers and Llama Index.
+It relies on Flask, transformers and Llama Index.

 Two different scripts are provided: